-The G2 is pretty pricey, though, so our top LG TV pick for most people is the LG C1, which delivers an unbeatable combination of features, performance and price – especially if you can find a good deal for it online.
+The G3 is pretty pricey, though, so our best LG TV for most people is the LG C2, which delivers an unbeatable combination of features, performance and price – especially if you can find a good deal for it online.

-Our pick of the budget LG models is the LG UP77, a 4K TV that represents remarkable value within the company’s LED line-up.
-The competitive pricing is combined with the impressively comprehensive webOS smart system, good HDR performance, and super-low input lag.
+Our pick for the best budget LG TV is the LG UP7700, a 4K TV that represents remarkable value within the company's non-OLED lineup.
+The competitive pricing is combined with an impressively good picture and HDR performance.

 The LG G2 is highest-end OLED TV from LG's 2022 range, and it features the brightest screen in any LG OLED so far, delivering up to 950 nits of HDR brightness compared to more like 700 from the LG C1.
 But it still delivers the perfect black levels and per-pixel precision contrast control that OLED is famed for.
 And that's not in some super-vibrant mode that nobody ever uses: that's in Filmmaker mode, which is the most sedate and realistic option.